 In April 2015, a coalition of Swiss civil society organizations launched, and in November 2016 filed a public initiative to hold Swiss companies to account for human rights abuses committed abroad.
 The initiative would trigger a binding vote on a constitutional amendment to introduce mandatory human rights due diligence requirements for all Swiss companies.

-The Federal Council of the Government of Switzerland rejected to recommend the initiative for adoption and also did not issue a counter-proposal.
-In November 2017, the Legal Affairs Committee of the Council of States, the Swiss Parliamentary upper house, decided to issue a counter-proposal.
-In December 2017, the Legal Affairs Committee of the National Council (lower house) decided not to support the counter-proposal of its sister committee.
-On 2 May 2018, the Legal Affairs Committee of the National Council revised its position and put forward a concrete legal proposal to the National Council.
+Under the Swiss system, government or parliament can try to persuade initiators to withdraw an initiative by suggesting a counter-proposal.
+The Federal Council (Swiss Government) did not recommend the initiative for adoption or issue a counter-proposal.
+In November 2017, the Legal Affairs Committee of the Council of States, the Swiss Parliament's upper house, decided to issue a counter-proposal.
+In December 2017, the Legal Affairs Committee of the National Council (lower house) decided not to support the counter-proposal of its sister committee, however on 2 May 2018 revised its position and put forward a concrete legal proposal to the National Council.
 On 14 June 2018, the plenary of the National Council adopted the bill.

 Further information is available in German here.

 All components of this story

 Note: This is an unofficial summary translation by Business & Human Rights Resource Centre, the original article is available in German here.

 The Swiss Responsible Business Initiative is set for public referendum alongside an indirect parlimentary (counter-)proposal.
 The Council of States on Tuesday approved its own concept that had [also] been put forward by the parliamentary conciliation committee...

 The debates focused on the two different proposals of the two houses: That of the Council of States, which the National Council has now also accepted [on Monday], does not contain any new liability regulations....